 Why most shared owners don’t and can’t staircase….

-Richard Murphy (MRICS, RICS Registered Valuer) is a Director with RJC Surveyors.
+Richard Murphy (MRICS, RICS Registered Valuer) is a Director with RJC Surveyors (a Shared Ownership Resources sponsor).
 In this feature he explains why most shared owners don’t and can’t staircase.
-This is Part 1 of a series of articles by Richard on shared ownership.
-Part 2 will deal with shared ownership and leasehold reform.

 What is shared ownership?